Walbre/ecw-2023/jigsaw2/readme.md

 # Jigsaw2

 As for Jigsaw1 last year, the goal of this challenge is to answer a series of questions.
-I'll only give my script for parts 1 to 3.
+I wont give any details for parts 1 to 3.

 ![header](images/chall_head.png)